vosbergw/dt/README.md

 [Darktable](http://www.darktable.org) sqlite3 database management from
 the command line!

-Tested only with version 1.0+1830~g39f5af7 ([git](http://github.com/darktable-org/darktable)).
-Should work on other versions as long as there are no changes to the following tables:  film_rolls, history, images, meta_data, tags and tagged_images.
+Tested with version 1.0+1830~g39f5af7 and 1.1+193-g0c8e757
+([git](http://github.com/darktable-org/darktable)).
+Should work on newer versions as long as there are no changes to the following tables:  film_rolls, history, images, meta_data, tags and tagged_images.

 Note, I had initially thought that in addition to updating the Darktable